bio-miga/miga/manual/part5/workflow.md

   * `ref_tree`: Newick file with the Bio-NJ tree including queried medoids and the query dataset.
   * `ref_tree_pdf`: PDF rendering of `ref_tree`.
+  * `intax`: Raw text result of the taxonomy test against the reference genome.

 MiGA symbol: `distances`.